CarlosSarasty/captcha_generator/README.md

 - 🏗️ **Easy to Customize**: Just add your own images in the `/correct` and `/incorrect` folders.

 ## 📸 Demo
-(Include a GIF or screenshot of your CAPTCHA in action!)

 ## 🚀 Installation & Usage
 ### 1️⃣ Clone the Repository